iotaledger/node-docker-setup/docker/README.md

 ## INX

 This setup includes the INX extensions listed at the beginning of this guide.
-If you want to disable certain extensions you can comment out the different services in the `docker-compose.yml` file and restart HORNET.
+If you want to disable certain extensions you can comment out the different services in the `docker-compose.yml` file and restart the node.